Skip to Content

-Pagosa Springs sits quietly under the Continental Divide at the feet of southwest Colorado’s San Juan Mountains.
+Pagosa Springs sits at the feet of southwest Colorado’s San Juan Mountains, just an hour from New Mexico.
 It’s home to the mineral-rich waters of the world’s deepest hot spring and abundant sunshine year-round.

-The town offers plenty of opportunities to adventure outside, soothe the soul, and take in the majesty of the Rocky Mountains.
-You will be hard-pressed to find a more refreshingly authentic mountain town.
+The town offers plenty of opportunities to adventure outside, heal in its abundant natural springs, and take in breathtaking views of the Rocky Mountains.
+It’s a must-visit, authentic mountain town.

 Best Things to Do in Pagosa Springs